TheCrinkledFry/Notes/Web/Backend/PHP/Curl.md

 # CURL

 *CURL* is a way in PHP to make requests from things like APIs or just communicating with other servers.
 The most common protocol to be used with this is HTTP/HTTPS.

-The PHP *cURL extension* (`curl_*` functions) acts as a wrapper around this   library, allowing PHP scripts to perform robust network requests for tasks like interacting with APIs, logging into websites, or downloading files.
+The PHP *cURL extension* (`curl_*` functions) acts as a wrapper around this   library, allowing PHP scripts to perform robust network requests for tasks like interacting with APIs, logging into websites, or downloading files. *this is a good thing* **and this is a scare thing**